all-birds birds

 Range and Habitat

-In the summer Waxwings can be seen across Canada and the Central U.S. They are in the Pacific Northwest, Central and Northeast U.S. all year long, and like to spend the winter in the Southern half of the U.S.
+In the summer waxwings can be seen across Canada, and the Central U.S. They are in the pacific northwest, central and northeast U.S. all year long, and will stay in woodlands, orchards, and open areas where there are trees, and shrubs with berries.
+They like to spend the winter in the southern half of the U.S.

 Breeding and Nesting

 In late spring males can be seen hopping around doing their courting dance.
-They will also pass berries to females.
-If females are interested they will also do the dance.
+During breeding season they will feed in flocks.
+Males will also pass berries to females.
+If a female is interested she will dance with the male.
+The two birds will hop from side to side and pass a berry back and forth.
 This will go on to the end of summer.

 The female will choose a nest site.
-The nest is a bulky structures of grass, leaves, fibers, bark, twigs and moss.
+The nest is a bulky structure of grass, leaves, fibers, bark, twigs, and moss.
 They will use bits of string or cloth set out by people.

 Waxwing Eggs Cedar Waxwing egg

-There will be three to six pale bluish gray eggs, with dark markings.
-The female will incubate the eggs for 10 to 12 days.
+The female will lay three to six pale bluish gray eggs, with dark markings.
+She will incubate the eggs for 10 to 12 days.
 During this time the male will stand guard and bring her food.
 Both parents feed the chicks which fledge in about two weeks.
 Adults store food for the young in a crop or pouch located in the throat.

 Food and Feeding

 Waxwings love fruit, their favorite being berries.
-If you havewaxwings trees and shrubs with berries on them you may see large flocks of these extremely social birds.
+If you havewaxwings trees, and shrubs with berries on them you may see large flocks of these extremely social birds.
 Waxwings will fly in and stay as long as the fruit lasts, then they will be gone.
+Often the birds eat fermented berries, and become intoxicated.

-Photo by Keith Lee using a Canon EOS Digital Rebel camera and a 70 to 300 zoom lens.
+Photo by Keith Lee.
+The camera I use is the Canon EOS 40D and a 70 to 300 zoom lens.

 Waxwings will eat raisins or sliced fruit such as apples or oranges.